Do not hesitate to give us a call. We are an expert team and we are happy to talk to you.

 The village is also a significant ceremonial centre since Inca civilization.
 One of the unmissable attractions here is Unsu.
 It is a ceremonial element where locals prepare offerings for rituals.

-From here we will be driving for three hours to Capuliyoc.
+From here we will be driving for three hours to a small town named Capuliyoc.
 It nestles at 2915 metres (9561 feet).
 From here you will have an enchanting view of the Apurimac Valley snuggled between the snow capped peaks of Wayna Cachora and Parayoc while the Apurimac river snakes through the green field. .

 Here we will begin the Choquequirao Inca Trail to Machu Picchu.
 We will begin with a hike to Chiquisca.
-Then we will be hiking to Santa Rosa which will be our camping site for the night.
+Then we will be hiking to Santa Rosa.
+Here we will be spending the night.

 Here we will be stopping for lunch.
 From our lunch camp, you will get the first sight of Choquequirao ruins.
-From here it is two hours further to the ruins.
+From here it is two hours further to the lesser known lost city of the Incas.

 We will be spending the evening enjoying the Sunset from the complex.
 You will also have the opportunity of seeing the flight of Andean condors.